SakisoDigital/.github/README.md

 # .github
-Here’s a more streamlined and impactful README for Sakiso Digital:
 🌟 Welcome to Sakiso Digital

 Hello and welcome!
 At Sakiso Digital, we’re here to drive digital transformation in Zimbabwe’s education sector.
 Our mission is simple: to create tools that make work easier, learning more engaging, and growth more achievable.